CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Go lang's equivalent of charCode() method of JavaScript]: https://stackoverflow.com/a/31239411/9935654
 [How to insert double and float values to sqlite?]: https://stackoverflow.com/a/32225351/9935654
 [How to remove a user from a MongoDB database]: https://stackoverflow.com/a/35342421/9935654
+[How to import DateTimeFormatOptions in]: https://stackoverflow.com/q/71757346/9935654
+[How to add a link inside an svg circle]: https://stackoverflow.com/a/34968169/9935654
+[How to declare Return Types for Functions in TypeScript]: https://stackoverflow.com/a/48051433/9935654

 {{< /table/bootstrap-table >}}